Savour the flavour of winter foraging!

 Jack by the hedge (Alliaria petiolata) Kidney shaped leaves, smells of garlic and mustard when crushed.
 All parts edible; the roots make a delicate horseradish sauce replacement.

 Wild garlic (Allium ursinum).
 Synonymous with the returning spring.
 Loves the Western half of Britain, especially in old woodlands and hedgerows.
 Almost as medicinally effective as bulb garlic.

-Wild onion (Allium vineale) Another quite weedy Allium, can be found in grasslands, vergers, roadsides, parks and gardens.
+Wild onion or crow garlic (Allium vineale) Another quite weedy Allium, this one can be found in grasslands, verges, roadsides, parks and gardens.

 3-corner leek (Allium triquetrum) Invasive, naturalised, and spreading.
 Milder than wild garlic, stronger than wild onion.
 One of the must haves when winter foraging.
 Found in Western/Southern areas, prevalent Devon and Cornwall.